IICRC WRT - Water Damage Restoration Technician Course

 The IICRC WRT (Water Damage Restoration Technician) class teaches students the principles of water damage restoration.
 You will learn categories and classes of water damage, types of equipment, how to calculate how much is needed, and installation (including air movers, dehumidifiers, and air scrubbers), psychrometry – the science of drying, how water affects building materials, and more!

-- Learn water damage restoration
+- Learn the principles of water damage restoration

 - Understand the industry standard (IICRC S500)